sovheiv/Image-Binary-Converter/README.md

-This software allow you to convert images to binary code and vice versa
+This software allows you to convert images to binary code and vice versa

 This iteration of program can convert .jpg images only